Houston Bcycle

-Houston BCycle is a bicycle sharing system, owned and operated by Houston Bike Share, a non-profit organization that administers bike sharing for the City of Houston.
+Houston BCycle was a bicycle-sharing system, owned and operated by Houston Bike Share, a non-profit organization that administers bike sharing for the City of Houston.
+There were over 150 stations located within the city limits, and over 1300 bicycles.
+Since June 30, 2024, the ride-sharing program has been discontinued.

 History

-Houston BCycle launched in May 2012 with 18 bikes at 3 stations, and has since expanded to 1300+ bikes at 150+ stations.
+Houston BCycle was launched in May 2012 with 18 bikes at three stations.
+The system later expanded to 1300+ bikes at 150+ stations.
 Houston BCycle provides a quick and active transportation, alternative for getting around the city with environmental and health benefits.